Creating a Schematic Template in Altium Designer

 An example custom title block created using line and text objects.

-7. Use Text String objects as Special Strings to define placeholders for design or system information that will be substituted with parameter values when the template is applied to a schematic sheet.
+7. Use text string objects as Special Strings to define placeholders for design or system information that will be substituted with parameter values when the template is applied to a schematic sheet.
 Define the Text property of a selected Text String object in the format =<ParameterName>.
 When applied to a schematic sheet, this Text String will show the value of the parameter with the same name.
 This can be a sheet-level parameter (predefined or user-defined), a project-level parameter, or a variant-level parameter.

-For example, a Text String with the =DrawnBy text will show the value of the Drawn By parameter (where, for example, the name of the designer is entered) when the template is applied to a schematic sheet.
+For example, a text string with the =DrawnBy text will show the value of the Drawn By parameter (where, for example, the name of the designer is entered) when the template is applied to a schematic sheet.

 Learn more about Special Strings.